-Mental wellbeing in the workplace: is it working well enough for men?
+Mental wellbeing and work: is it working well enough for men?

-With organisations now embracing the fact that employee wellbeing comes under their Duty of Care remit, mindfulness workshops and meditation sessions in the workplace are being adopted more, and often to very positive effect on employees.
+With organisations now embracing the fact that employee wellbeing comes under their Duty of Care remit, mindfulness programmes and meditation sessions in the workplace are being adopted more, and often to a very positive effect on employees.
 However, are we sure these are benefitting all employees equally?

 Psychological gender differences